How dangerous is old electrical wiring?

 Can the old wiring start a fire in this house? is a frequently asked question when we inspect older Vancouver homes.
 Electrical fires are always a concern when it comes to old wiring and outdated electrical systems.

-Little is worse to imagine than a fire breaking out in your home.
+Little is worse to imagine that a fire breaking out in your home.

 Not only could such a calamity be a serious threat to you and your family members’ lives, but the material consequences can be devastatingly steep.
 The same, of course, applies to your business and employees’ safety.